-For the structured meshes an axially symmetric line boundary condition was applied the line emanating upstream of the nose tip, which represents a collapsed surface and requires special mathematical treatment to correctly compute the flow in this region.
-In the case of the unstructured mesh, this requirement does not exist.
+An axially symmetric line boundary condition was applied to the line emanating upstream of the nose tip, which represents a collapsed surface and requires special mathematical treatment to correctly compute the flow in this region.
 The outer flow boundary, which is not shown in figure 4, used a non-reflective transmissive boundary condition in the case of the supersonic flow cases, and a pressure far-field boundary condition for the subsonic test case (case 3).
 The outer flow boundary was located at a distance from the body at which the influence of the body would be negligible.
 For the supersonic cases this means ensuring that the nose shock wave is well within the outer boundary at all angle of attack conditions of interest (see figure 3).
 For the subsonic test case, this meant locating the outer boundary at a minimum of 10x the body length away from the body surface due to that fact that in subsonic high Mach number flow, the influence of a body can extend a considerable distance.